Skip to Main

 Does your specialty recommend doing away rotations?

 Away rotations are not necessary in our field, but some situations might cause them to be beneficial.
-If you have a clear first choice program, it might be helpful to you to do an away rotation so that they can get to know you better.
-Doing an away at a program shows specific interest in that program, and it’s beneficial to reach out to program staff during time there to express your interest.
+If you have a clear first-choice program, it might be helpful to you to do an away rotation so that they can get to know you better.
+Doing an away at a program shows specific interest in that program, and it’s beneficial to reach out to program staff during your time there to express your interest.
 Away rotations also give you the opportunity to experience the culture at other places and to enter interview season with a bit more experience.
-Students with geographic limitations may find it helpful to do an away rotation at one to two of the areas they hope to match.
+Students with geographic limitations may find it helpful to do an away rotation at 1-2 areas they hope to match.
+However, it is important to note that some students have expressed concern that other programs see an away rotation at another institution as having less interest in their program.
+Thus, it may be best to avoid excessively “advertising” where you have done away rotations if you choose to do them.

 If your specialty recommends doing away rotations, how many “aways” do you recommend?